+While there are no pre-requisites for this subject, prior skills and knowledge of cooking are expected.
 This subject incurs a cost.
-While there are no pre-requisites for this subject, prior skills and knowledge of cooking are expected.

-- 2x Practical Activity- Collaborative task- Investigation25%
+- 2x Practical Activity 50%- Collaborative task 25%- Investigation 25%

-Students will work over the year to complete seven assessment tasks, with emphasis on planning, researching, and evaluating.
+Students will work over the year to complete six assessment tasks, with emphasis on planning, researching, and evaluating.
 Students will explore the impact of food on the Australian society and develop knowledge and skills as consumers and/or as future workers in the industry.
 Topics include safe working practices, cultural foods, and the impact on Australian's dining experiences, current food trends that shape the industry, the importance of sustainable food practices, our local region, and technological influences on food.